User Commands lftp(1)

 quote post /cgi-bin/script.cgi "var=value&othervar=othervalue" > local_file

 For FISH - send the command uninterpreted.
-This can be used
+This can be used to execute arbitrary commands on

-not take input or print ### at new line beginning.
-If it
+server.
+The command must not take input or print ### at new line beginning.
+If it does, the

-does, the protocol will become out of sync.
+protocol will become out of sync.

 open fish://server